 Once it is running, push the buttons.
-The top button should make the display light up Red, the bottom Blue, and pressing both at the same time should make it Green.
+The corresponding buttons should light up on the display.

 Python Stats Example

 If you have previously installed the Kernel Driver with the PiTFT Easy Setup, you will need to remove it first in order to run this example.